 Some of the rules for accomplishing this using short rows: it is helpful to work from a chart.
-Two row sequences are required, so having the working chart double length makes the process easier to visualize.
-“Follow” knitting direction with any tool to determine that the pattern is executable, with no long floats or slits.
+Two-row sequences are required, so having the working chart double-length makes the process easier to visualize.
+“Follow” knitting directions with any tool to determine that the pattern is executable, with no long floats or slits.

-The bottom of any diagonal lines is always knit first.
+The bottom of any diagonal line is always knit first.

-Needles are brought out to hold on the carriage side, pushed back into work opposite the carriage; one exception to this rule is if “automatic wrapping” is used.
-In the latter one less needle is brought into hold than needed opposite the carriage, the row is knit, then with the carriage on the alternate side the first needle in hold next to stitches just knit is brought out to hold, resulting in a “wrap” and correcting the count to the desired number.
+Needles are brought out to hold on the carriage side, and pushed back into work opposite the carriage; one exception to this rule is if “automatic wrapping” is used.
+In the latter one, fewer needles are brought into hold than needed opposite the carriage, the row is knit, then with the carriage on the alternate side the first needle in hold next to stitches just knit is brought out to hold, resulting in a “wrap” and correcting the count to the desired number.
 Any number of needles may be pushed back into work at any time.
 More than single stitches brought to hold on the carriage side will produce floats.

 When knitting shapes the only needles in work are those being worked to create that shape.

-Base rows of knitting, whether in waste yarn or as part of the pattern, are needed prior to working in hold.
+Base rows of knitting, whether in waste yarn or as part of the pattern, are needed prior to working in the holding position.

 Begin with a simple shape.
-Letters indicate knitting sequence for short row sections.
-Patterning in these charts begins with COR, bold lines separate areas of plain knitting, letters indicate order for executing short row segments.
+Letters indicate the knitting sequence for short-rowed sections.
+Patterning in these charts begins with COR, bold lines separate areas of plain knitting, letters indicate the order for executing short row segments.
 The fabric produced lies flat, with no noticeable 3D protrusions.

-a super mini swatch: holes are typical both in intarsia and in short rows if no wrapping occursbe prepared to weave in a lot of yarn endsgoing larger, note “steps” created when larger number of needle groups are usedmore complex geometry: line drawing on “graph paper”the start of color placement sequence for executing segments at completion of designin actual knitting the pattern must be elongated X2
+a supermini swatch: holes are typical both in intarsia and in short rows if no wrapping occurs be prepared to weave in a lot of yarn ends going larger, note the wider “steps” created more complex geometry: line drawing on “graph paper”the start of color placement sequence for executing segments at the completion of the design in actual knitting the pattern must be elongated X2

 I find it helpful to use familiar yarn and to work variations of a familiar shape prior to taking on more complex patterns.
-Below is a cousin of the first shape illustrated in this post, with pattern worked beginning COL, repeated across the row, increments in number of stitches worked in short rows, but mirrorred on both shape sides (shown in first swatch segment).
+Below is a cousin of the first shape illustrated in this post, with a pattern worked beginning COL, repeated across the row, increments in the number of stitches worked in short rows but mirrored on both shape sides (shown in the first swatch segment).

-horizontal rotation to achieve “leaf” shapemelding shapesdon’t like wrapping? for smaller holes offset return to work position upper half of shape by one needle less at the start, added at endknitting direction stacking shapes, with bound off stitches
+creating an outline of shape with Color 1horizontal rotation to achieve “leaf” shape melding shapes don’t like wrapping? for smaller holes offset the return to work position upper half of the shape by one less needle at the start, added at the end.

-the yarn used is an acrylic, so pressing helps to make the shapes lie flat.
-Once again, using wool or any other yarn with “memory” will result in considerable curl at side ant top and bottom of knit piece, so that is a consideration in putting in the effort.
+The yarn used is acrylic, so pressing helps to make the shapes lie flat.
+Once again, using wool or any other yarn with “memory” will result in considerable curl at the side and at the top and bottom of the knit piece, so that is a consideration in putting in the effort.
 The more striping, the more yarn ends to weave in and row counts to watch.
-Using space dyed or sock yarns may produce pleasing though unplanned stripe patterns in any of the shapes.
+Using space-dyed or sock yarns may produce pleasing though unplanned stripe patterns in any of the shapes.
 My samples are not resolved final fabrics.
-There are many inspiring patterns available for purchase or at times free on the internet for hand knitting, usually in garter stitch as well as holding, resulting in a nearly square gauge, flat lying knit.
+There are many inspiring patterns available for purchase or at times free on the internet for hand knitting, usually in garter stitch as well as holding, resulting in a nearly square gauge, flat-lying knit.